robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 - Data always comes from External Interactors

 ???
-Now before we finalize the diagram, it is prudent to check the diagram for sanity.
+Now before we finalize a DFD, it is prudent do a sanity check.
-Here is a list of things to avoid organized by DFD elements, starting with Data Stores.
+Here is a list of things to avoid.
+I have it organized by DFD elements, starting with Data Stores.

 First, two data stores should not be connected with data flows directly.
 They are static entities they cannot actively transfer data over dataflows.
 Second, external interactors should not directly interact with data stores.
 As a general convention, data stores are encapsulated or mediated by processes.
 Third, data stores should have an input flow to respond with some output.
 They are passive entities so cannot initiate data transfer on their own.
 Finally, while telling your story using a DFD, make sure that the data eventually finds a sink.
+These are typically data stores.

 We will look at example of these shortly.
 Meanwhile let's look at sanity checks for external interactors.